mvolkmann/blog/src/swift-ui.md

 SwiftUI supports three ways of implementing animations.

-- explicit: wrapping code that that changes model or `@State` data with a call to `withAnimation`
+- explicit: wraps code that changes model or `@State` data with a call to `withAnimation`
-- implicit: using the `animation` view modifier
+- implicit: uses the `animation` view modifier
-- transition: triggered by adding or removing a view
+- transition: triggers by adding or removing a view

+Explicit animations are the most commonly used because they are triggered by model/state changes which are typically made in response to user interactions.
+These can cause multiple views to animate concurrently.
+For example, the action of a `Button` can wrap calls to ViewModel intent functions in a closure passed to `withAnimation`.
+Most code that handles user events does this.

 Key points to remember when implementing animations: